Ski Tour Finsteraarhorn

 Day3

-Day 3: Ascent to Bächilücke 3,382 m above sea level.
-Descent to Reckingen
+Day 3: Upt to Bächilücke 3,382 m and ski descent to Reckingen

-The last day begins with a short descent to the “Rotloch”, followed by the ascent over the Galmigletscher to the Bächilücke.
-Here begins one of the longest descents in the region over the Bächigletscher and through the Bächital: the track winds through high alpine terrain, then continues between ancient, weathered larches into the valley.
-After nearly 2,000 meters of descent, we land in Reckingen, where our tour ends.
+The last day begins skiing down to the “Rotloch”, followed by the climb up the Galmigletscher to Bächilücke.
+It marks one of the longest ski descents in the region over the Bächigletscher and through the Bächital: we first ski through high alpine terrain, then continue through a forest of ancient, weathered larches into the valley.
+After nearly 2,000 meters of descent, we end up in Reckingen, where our trip ends.

 Distance